- Climate change

 Green Energy In FY 18/19, our sites at Alba (Italy), Pozzuolo (Italy), Balvano (Italy), S. Angelo (Italy), Brantford (Canada), Villers-Écalles (France) and Alfreton (UK) committed to purchase only green electricity certified by guarantee of origin (GO), joining sites which were already doing so at Arlon (Belgium), Belsk (Poland), Cork (Ireland) and Stadtallendorf (Germany).

 Packaging Packaging is one of the biggest challenges facing the food and drink industry.
-To address it, we have committed to making all of our packaging 100% reusable or recyclable or compostable by 2025.
+To address it, we have committed to making 100% of packaging to be reusable, recyclable or compostable by 2025.
 We will only achieve it if we stretch our boundaries, work in partnerships with others and invest in R&D and Open Innovation to develop new packaging solutions across our products and operations around the world.

 Why we do need packaging?
 Packaging plays a vital role in protecting and preserving products for consumers.